therakibbd/techfollower/README.md

 techfollower
 ============
-*The name of our coutnry is Bangladesh
+* The name of our coutnry is Bangladesh
-*The name of our coutnry is Bangladesh
+* The name of our coutnry is Bangladesh
-*The name of our coutnry is Bangladesh
+* The name of our coutnry is Bangladesh
+